Khornne/CHIP-8-EMULATOR/README.md

 # CHIP 8 EMULATION
 This project is going to be my entry into emulation development.
-Initially I wanted to get into creating a gameboy emulator, however I a bit too overwhelmed so I decided on the *Hello World* of emulation.
+Initially I wanted to get into creating a gameboy emulator, however I am bit too overwhelmed so I decided on the *Hello World* of emulation.
 This README will serve as a small journal through my learnings.
 I will place the references I use down below.